smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Note resizing bug in tile-maker.html is probably caused by setting the height of the map div in html once leaflet is initialized.
 * All tiles confirmed OK
+* Converted to topoJSON/Leaflet 1.0.3
+* Removed spurious points (using tile-viewer)
+* Made some lovely slides for next week

+#### 6th to 10th February

+* CDC Visit

 #### Current TODO list (February 2017): SQL Server Port

+* Remove spurious points using tilemaker.
+These are caused by the simplification
 * SQL Server run study port
 * SQL server fault in rfi40_geographies/geometry insert triggers